cerner/fhir.cerner.com/content/millennium/r4/base/individuals/patient.md

 <%= headers status: 200 %>
 <%= json(:r4_patient_entry) %>

-### Patient Combines Example
+### Patient Combine Example

-Oracle Health Millennium Platform supports the ability to logically merge a patient record into another patient record when both records are describing the same patient.
-This is known as a patient combine.
-If necessary, this merging can later be undone by performing a patient uncombine.
-When the requested patient record has been combined into another record, an inactive patient entry will be returned, which has a link to the current patient entry.
-Entries for combined patients will only be returned when retrieving the entries directly by ID.
-They will not be returned when searching with other parameters.
+Millennium supports the ability to logically merge a patient record into another patient record when both records are describing the same patient.
+This action is known as a patient combine.
+If necessary, you can perform a patient uncombine to undo this merging.
+When the requested patient record is combined into another record, an inactive patient entry is returned with a link to the current patient entry.
+Entries for combined patients are only returned when retrieving the entries directly by ID.
+They are not returned when searching with other parameters.

 #### Request